3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \subsubsection{End-to-End Training Strategy}

-End-to-end training strategies are often more efficient and can be applied to a wider range of downstream tasks.
+These strategies are often more efficient and can be applied to a wider range of downstream tasks.
 Some typical works are described in Fig.~\ref{fig6}.

-\textbf{Progressive Optimization Strategy:} This is a commonly used strategy that helps 3DGS prioritize learning global representations before locally optimizing details.
-In the frequency domain, this process can also be viewed as a progressive learning from low-frequency to high-frequency components.
-It is often implemented by gradually increasing the proportion of high-frequency signals~\cite{jung2024relaxing, zhang2024fregs} or introducing progressively larger image/feature sizes for supervision~\cite{girish2023eagles, yang2024spec, huang2023photo}, which can also improve efficiency~\cite{herau20243dgs}.
-In generative tasks, progressively selecting the camera pose is also an easy-to-difficult training strategy, gradually optimizing from positions close to the initial viewpoint to those further away~\cite{zhang2023repaint123,ouyang2023text2immersion}.
+\textbf{Progressive Optimization Strategy:} This commonly used strategy helps 3DGS prioritize learning global representations before locally optimizing details.
+In the frequency domain, this can be viewed as progressively learning from low-frequency to high-frequency components.
+It is often implemented by gradually increasing the proportion of high-frequency signals~\cite{jung2024relaxing, zhang2024fregs} or introducing progressively larger image/feature sizes for supervision~\cite{girish2023eagles, yang2024spec, huang2023photo}, which can also improve efficiency~\cite{herau20243dgs,peng2025bags}.
+In generative tasks, progressively selecting the camera pose is also an easy-to-difficult training strategy, optimizing from positions close to the initial viewpoint to those further away~\cite{zhang2023repaint123, ouyang2023text2immersion}.

-\textbf{Block Optimization Strategy:} This strategy is often used in large-scale scene reconstruction, which can not only improve efficiency but also alleviate the problem of catastrophic forgetting~\cite{yugay2023gaussian, lei2024gaussnav, jiang20243dgs}.
-Similarly, it can achieve reconstruction by partitioning the scene into static backgrounds and dynamic objects~\cite{zhou2023drivinggaussian, yan2024street, zhou2024hugs, liang2023gaufre}.
-Additionally, such an approach is also applied in AIGC and Semantic Understanding, where refining the reconstruction quality of submaps enhances overall performance~\cite{di2024hyper, qin2023langsplat}.